MLeidel/Pta/README.md

 ## enhancing textarea with Javascript
 ### A JS Library

-This project is not about online html (WYSIWYG) editors.
-Although there are many of those available, Programming Textarea is about how to make a textarea into a simple programming text editor using Javascript.
+Programming Textarea is about how to make a textarea into a simple programming text editor.
 HTML editors generally do not include features that simplify coding, with the keyboard.
 As is, the HTML textarea has minimal capabilities.
-This project builds many effective code writing enhancements into the standard HTML textarea using only pure Javascript.
-In fact, at the end of the project you will have a new JS library to implement your own supercharged programming textarea.
+This project builds many useful code writing enhancements into standard HTML textarea, using only pure Javascript.

-Understanding this project will provide you with additional insight into Javascript programming.
-You may even see better ways of implementing the ideas presented here.
-At any rate if you are new to Javascript you may gain a better understanding of how Javascript works in the areas of event driven applications and string handling.
-The format does assume that you have written web pages (you know HTML) and have used Javascript in them, at a beginners level, at least.

-Functionality of	straight HTML textarea:
+__Functionality of	straight HTML textarea:__
 * multiple lines of text
 * select, delete, copy & paste lines, words or characters
 * control of word wrapping
 * Tabs, but not by default

-Programming Textarea:
+__Programming Textarea:__
 * Keyboard Event Handlers to insert markup
 * line break
 * non-blanking space